ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 {: #vs_vsphereclusteroverview-specs-bare-metal}

 You can order one or more {{site.data.keyword.cloud_notm}} bare metal servers with one of the following configurations:
-* **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
+* **Skylake** - 2-CPU Intel® Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
-* **Cascade Lake**: 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200 series) and 4-CPU Intel Cascade Lake generation servers (Quad Intel Xeon Gold 6248) with your selected CPU model and RAM size.
+* **Cascade Lake** - 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200/8200 series) and 4-CPU Intel Cascade Lake generation servers (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260) with your selected CPU model and RAM size.
-* **SAP-certified**: 2-CPU Intel Skylake generation servers (Intel Xeon 6140/E7-8890 series) and Intel Cascade Lake generation servers (Intel Xeon Gold 5200/6200 series and Intel Xeon Platinum 8200 series) with your selected CPU model.
+* **SAP-certified** - 2-CPU Intel Skylake generation servers Intel Cascade Lake generation servers (Intel Xeon Gold 5200/6200 series and Intel Xeon Platinum 8200 series) with your selected CPU model.

 The options available depend on whether you selected the VMware vSAN component.

-Additionally, the following disk and networking specifications:
+Additionally, the following disk and networking specifications apply:
 * 10 Gbps dual public and private network uplinks
 * One RAID disk controller